Traubert/code-for-exercises/topics/lda.md

 ## Data processing

 💬 Moving on, we can try to run `parse_vrt.py`, which by default builds lists of lemmas of each text, and then does nothing with them.
-It's under the `topics/` directory we `git clone`d earlier.
 It should look something like this:

 ```bash
 $ python3 parse_vrt.py $TMPDIR/ylenews-fi-2019-2021-s-vrt/vrt